Black Trans Femmes in the Arts: History

-In June of 2020, the organization, along with collectives and organizations like G.L.I.T.S., Black Trans Media, For the Gworls, The Okra Project, and the Marsha P. Johnson Institute, teamed together to organize the Brooklyn Liberation march.
+In June 2020, the organization, along with collectives and organizations like G.L.I.T.S., Black Trans Media, For the Gworls, The Okra Project, and the Marsha P. Johnson Institute, teamed together to organize the Brooklyn Liberation March.
 Later that year, the notorious fashion label Hood By Air announced a re-launch of their label.
 The announcement coincided with a benefit that collected over $200,000 for Black Trans Femmes in the Arts, the Emergency Release Fund, and Gays & Lesbians Living in a Transgender Society (G.L.I.T.S.).

+In November 2020, fashion designer Ella Emhoff expressed her support for the organization and held a raffle to raise money for it.